-It Starts Where the Rain Falls
+It All Starts with Rain

-As it travels, stormwater can pick up:
+That runoff can pick up:

 - Dirt and sediment